epmanu185/Alfido_tech_project/README.md

 ### Results / Findings

+**Weather Data**
+The analysis results are summarized as follows:
+1. The company's sales have been steadily increasing over the past year, with a noticeable peak during the holiday season.
+2. Product Category A is the best-performing category in terms of sales and revenue.
+3. Customer segments with high lifetime value (LTV) should be targeted for marketing efforts.

+**Uber Data**
+The analysis results are summarized as follows:
+1. The company's sales have been steadily increasing over the past year, with a noticeable peak during the holiday season.
+2. Product Category A is the best-performing category in terms of sales and revenue.
+3. Customer segments with high lifetime value (LTV) should be targeted for marketing efforts.

+**Inventory Data**
 The analysis results are summarized as follows:
 1. The company's sales have been steadily increasing over the past year, with a noticeable peak during the holiday season.
 2. Product Category A is the best-performing category in terms of sales and revenue.
 3. Customer segments with high lifetime value (LTV) should be targeted for marketing efforts.

 ### Recommendations

 Based on the analysis, we recommend the following actions: